SRGSSR/castor/Sources/Castor/Castor.docc/Articles/setup-and-lifecycle-article.md

 Once your ``Cast`` object is initialized and available in your SwiftUI views, you can start a ``Cast`` session in two main ways:

-1. Using the ``CastButton``
-    This button automatically displays available devices and allows the user to initiate a session by selecting a device.
+1. Using the ``CastButton``: This button automatically displays available devices and allows the user to initiate a session by selecting a device.
-2. Manually listing devices
-    You can access the list of available devices via the ``Cast`` object and start a session programmatically using ``Cast/startSession(with:)``.
+2. Manually listing devices: You can access the list of available devices via the ``Cast`` object and start a session programmatically using ``Cast/startSession(with:)``.

 ### Handle session events